Antoni Chlewiński

-Antoni Chlewiński (1750-1800) was a prominent member of the Polish-Lithuanian landed gentry of the Radwan coat of arms.
+Antoni Chlewiński (1750–1800) was a member of the Polish–Lithuanian landed gentry of the Radwan coat of arms.
 A lieutenant general of the Lithuanian Army, he fought in both the War of 1792 and Kościuszko Uprising of 1794.

-He was the son of Ludwik, Rečyca's wojski.
+He was the son of Ludwik, Rechytsa's wojski.
 He was for some time an officer of the Prussian army.

 Polish-Lithuanian Commonwealth

 War of 1792

 From 1791 onwards, he was in the Lithuanian Army, becoming the Colonel and commander of the 3rd Lithuanian Vanguard Regiment.
 During the War of 1792, he commanded the 3rd Lithuanian Vanguard Regiment, whose nominal chief was Michał Zabiełło.
 Chlewiński stood out as a good tactician and was hence decorated with the Order of Virtuti Militari.

 After the war, he remained in service of the Targowica Confederation.
 In 1793, he was appointed major-general and commander of the 3rd National Cavalry Brigade and was awarded the Order of St. Stanislaus.
 He was opposed to the Kościuszko Uprising.